- Degree Requirements

 - transferring at least three credits with a grade of C or higher in a course equivalent to ENGLISH 102 or higher level expository writing course1; or

 - achieving an appropriate score on the English Placement or other appropriate test, as determined by the English Department.

 The OWC Part B is satisfied by completing an approved advanced course (at least three credits) with a significant written or oral communication component by students who have completed the Part A requirement.

 Courses that count toward the OWC Part B requirement may be offered in a variety of disciplines and students are encouraged to choose the course that matches their interests and helps them best meet the requirements of their degrees.

 QL Part A

 Completion of QL Part A can be demonstrated by satisfying one of the following options:

-- achieving a placement code of at least 30 on the mathematics placement test or other appropriate test as determined by the Mathematical Sciences Department.
+- achieving a placement level of at least 30 on a mathematics placement test or other appropriate test as determined by the Mathematical Sciences Department.